-By contrast, sellers see cash as a sure thing … but is it?
+Even though so much has changed, sellers still see cash as a sure thing … but is it?
 Not always!
 Cash purchases, too, can get held up by a range of potential delays.

 1. Financing issues